syncfusion-content/xamarin.android-docs/xamarin-android/SfCircularGauge/labels.md

 layout: post
 title: Labels in Syncfusion SfCircularGauge control for Xamarin.Android
-description: Learn how to set labels and customize the labels in Syncfusion CircularGauge control for Xamarin.Android
+description: Learn how to add and customize the scale labels in CircularGauge control for Xamarin.Android
 platform: Xamarin.Android
 control: SfCircularGauge
 documentation: ug